SAP-archive/teched2020-developer-keynote/README.md

 ### A development environment

 You'll need a development environment with tools that are detailed below and in the component-specific READMEs.
-We all have our own preferences which is awesome, but if you want to follow along and can't decide, or are unsure of which direction to take, or are unable to install tools locally, we are building instructions to help you out, centred around the [SAP Business Application Studio](https://help.sap.com/viewer/product/SAP%20Business%20Application%20Studio/Cloud/en-US) (App Studio).
+We all have our own preferences, which is great, but if you want to follow along and can't decide, or are unsure of which direction to take, or are unable to install tools locally, we are building instructions to help you out, centred around the [SAP Business Application Studio](https://help.sap.com/viewer/product/SAP%20Business%20Application%20Studio/Cloud/en-US) (App Studio).

 If you want to take that approach, make sure you read and follow the [App Studio setup instructions](usingappstudio.md).